Telling People You Have Social Anxiety

 Subdued, anti-climatic reactions

 When we're fretting about every possible outcome our minds always seem to miss this one, then get caught off guard when it happens.
 We'll imagine telling our friends, and picture them enveloping us in a warm, tearful embrace, or turning up their nose in disgust and storming off, or having a million questions which leads to a long, cathartic talk.
-A lot of the time when you tell someone, especially in a more casual way, they'll say something like, "Huh... okay..." and leave it at that.
+Sometimes when you tell someone, especially in a more casual way, they'll say something like, "Huh... okay..." and leave it at that.
 If you quickly drop a reference to your anxiety into the conversation, they may not seem to acknowledge it at all.

 It's not necessarily that they don't care.
 It's that they don't know what else to say, don't think the information is that big a deal, don't have anything to add, or are glad you told them, but aren't curious to get more details.
 If you were hoping to hear more of their thoughts on what you just told them, you can always ask if they have any questions.
 You should also give them some time to process what you said.
 They may bring it up again down the road.

 - "I'm glad you felt you were able to tell me."